 - Cash Credit limit and Overdraft amount are repayable on demand

 - Both of these financial tools are offered against the security of current assets

-- Loan limit and loan amount sanctioned remains fixed and additional money cannot be withdrawn in both the cases
+- The loan limit/amount sanctioned remains fixed and additional money cannot be withdrawn in both cases

 Cash Credit and Overdraft are considered to be the two most vital financial tools to meet the short-term, as well as long-term requirements of an individual or company.
-Both of these products looks quite similar still are differentiated on various financial aspects.
-Cash Credit and Overdraft are considered to be popular types of business loan wherein minimum documentation is required.
+Both of these products look quite similar and still are differentiated in various financial aspects.
+Cash Credit and Overdraft are considered to be popular types of business loans wherein minimum documentation is required.